monoscope-tech/apitoolkit-landing/blog/frontend-api-performance/index.md

 There are various tools and techniques that can help you measure and monitor these metrics and indicators, such as:

 - Browser DevTools: The built-in tools in your web browser that allow you to inspect and debug your web app, including its network activity, performance, and errors.
-- API testing tools: Tools that allow you to simulate and [test your API](https://monoscope.tech/blog/api-testing-automation/) requests and responses, such as APIToolkit, Postman, Insomnia, or curl.
+- API testing tools: Tools that allow you to simulate and [test your API](https://monoscope.tech/blog/api-testing-automation/) requests and responses, such as monoscope, Postman, Insomnia, or curl.
-- API monitoring tools: Tools that allow you to track and analyze your API performance over time, such as [APIToolkit](https://monoscope.tech), New Relic, Datadog, or Apigee.
+- API monitoring tools: Tools that allow you to track and analyze your API performance over time, such as [monoscope](https://monoscope.tech), New Relic, Datadog, or Apigee.
 - API documentation tools: Tools that allow you to generate and maintain documentation for your APIs, such as Swagger, OpenAPI, [APITookit](https://monoscope.tech), or RAML.

 ## How to address Frontend API Performance Problems?